-Fork's interests and core competencies are summarized in the graphic below.
+Fork's interests and core competencies are summarized in 4 parts.

-We've built and maintained ecommerce stores (acq Dec 2018) and niche content sites.
+Fork has built and maintained projects ranging from ecommerce stores (acq 2019, sold 2020) to niche content sites.
 Our biggest wins have been B2B SaaS (software as a service).
-We are not interested in consumer brands, social networks, or mobile applications.
+We're not interested in consumer brands, social networks, or mobile applications.

-We've adopted Porter's Five Forces methodology to analyze how our expertise makes a given acquisition more or less formidable.
-Primarily we target companies that are "first to market" in their space vs "me-too" competitors.
+We've adopted Porter's Five Forces methodology to measure how our expertise impacts a potential acquisition's formidability.
+Primarily we target companies that are first to market vs me-too competitors.

-A SaaS company generating $10-15k MRR presents a challenge for solo founders.
-They can a) hire others at the risk of their margin, or b) remain where they're at, putting a target on their backs to be out-innovated.
-Hence the essence of our fund: for founders at a fork in the road.
+A small SaaS company generating $10-15k MRR presents a challenge for bootstrapped founders.
+They can a) hire others at the expense of their margin, or b) remain stagnant, making themselves vulnerable to being out-innovated.
+Hence the essence of our fund: painless exits for founders at a fork in the road.

 Once we've identified an opportunity that fits our thesis, we move quickly.

-There is a saying in finance that "time wounds all deals."
-For this reason, every acquisition offer Fork has extended to a founder was made within 30 days of initial interest.
+There's a saying in finance that "time wounds all deals."
+For this reason, every acquisition offer we've extended to a founder was made within 30 days.

-Our confirmatory diligence is a qualitative and quantitative procedure:
+Our diligence is a qualitative and quantitative procedure: